AlexMercedCoder/tutorialblog/content/blog/2025/2025-04-AI-Agents-MCP-02.md

 - Query: "How do I fix a leaking pipe?"
 - Match: "Plumbing repair for minor water leaks"

-Even though the words don’t overlap, the **meaning** does—and that’s what embeddings capture.
+Even though the words don’t overlap, the **meaning** does - and that’s what embeddings capture.

 This is the foundation for many powerful AI techniques like:
 - **Document similarity**